dsantoshkumarit/Movie_Listing_App/README.md

 Documentation : [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction)

 ## 🎨 How I came up with this Design
 I know that professionals use Figma, Adobe XD etc softwares for their product designs.
-But I was not familiar with the design tools so I tried creating a design using a simple wire framing tool available online and made it.
+But I am not familiar with the design tools so I tried creating a basic design using a simple wire framing tool available online.

 Online wireframe : [Movie Listing App Wireframe](https://wireframe.cc/ULgkz7)